Helen Firstbrook Franklin Professor of Journalism

 - Network Analysis, Network Ethnography

-Robinson teaches journalism studies, qualitative methods, news reporting, multimedia and social media, literary journalism, and other classes at both the graduate and undergraduate level.
+Robinson teaches journalism studies, qualitative methods, news reporting, social media, literary journalism, and other classes at both the graduate and undergraduate level.